 - You may be called upon to preserve evidence related to the lawsuit.
 It can be tough to go digging through your loved one’s records, but the sooner you can do so, the more you can help the attorney begin putting together a case.

-The idea of a wrongful death lawsuit may seem terrifying, but consulting an attorney as soon as possible will help to make certain you get the information you need now.
+The idea of a wrongful death lawsuit may seem terrifying, but consulting with a personal injury attorney as soon as possible will help to make certain you get the information you need now.